earasteh/inverted_pendulum_Cpp/readme.md

 - `config`: This folder contains the YAML file for setting parameters like mass, gravity, length, integrator type, and control mode for the pendulum simulator, and the gain values for the controller.
 - `src`: This folder contains the source files for the pendulum simulator and controller nodes.
+- `msg`: This folder contains custom message `PendulumState.msg` which is used to communicate between the simulator and the controller
+- `include`: This folder includes all the header-only libraries (empty)!

 ## Configuration